Muv Cannabis Dispensaries of Florida

 Skip to content

 Cannabis has become increasingly popular over alcohol and other commonly used de-stressors due to its calming effects and fewer health-related risks.
-As you might expect, many people have turned to marijuana to relieve their pandemic and post-pandemic stress.
-For many people, marijuana has been their saving grace during this stressful period.
+And, not surprising to those of us who are patients and believers, many are turning to cannabis to replace alcohol usage.

-The 4th of July is the first large group-gathering holiday since COVID restrictions have eased.
-Cannabis and the 4th of July are bound to be linked together in this post-pandemic world, for a few key reasons.
+Cannabis and the the 4th of July are bound to be linked together, for a few key reasons.
 But first, let’s dive into the fascinating history of hemp and its role in America’s beginnings and independence.

 The Patriotic History of Hemp